Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • And have fun…

-… then CityLAB is for you!
+… then SIR at CityLAB is for you!

-CityLAB SIR students are expected to be available during business hours, Monday to Friday from 9 AM to 5 PM.
-During this time, students will be working on their projects alongside City of Hamilton staff or local community organizations.
-Classes and lectures are also held during this time.
+SIR students are expected to be available in person at CityLAB during business hours, Monday to Friday from 9 AM to 5 PM.
+During this time, students will be attending classes at the CityLAB building in downtown Hamilton and working on their projects alongside City of Hamilton staff or local community organizations.

 A more detailed breakdown of the schedule will be developed and shared before the start of the term.

-Note: We recommend discussing how the CityLAB SIR program will fit into your course schedule and degree requirements with your academic advisor before you apply.
-You can also view your advisement report in Mosaic to assess if CityLAB SIR will fit into your remaining elective space.
+Note: We recommend discussing how the SIR program will fit into your course schedule and degree requirements with your academic advisor before you apply.
+You can also view your advisement report in Mosaic to assess if SIR will fit into your remaining elective space.

 City of Hamilton staff and local community organizations submit a broad range of projects and challenges for students to work on throughout the year.
-We work with City staff, community partners, and faculty to scope out appropriate projects for the CityLAB SIR program, and a final list of approved projects will be presented in early September.
+We work with City staff, community partners, and faculty to scope out appropriate projects for the SIR program, and a final list of approved projects will be presented in early September.
 The projects will be co-created between City staff, community leaders, faculty members, and students, so they will change depending on specific interests.
 All projects will align with the City of Hamilton’s Strategic Priorities.

 Here’s a link to past projects and final reports.